 Those same college athletes were asked what their parents said that made them feel great, that amplified their … Read More »

 What exactly is “Daddy Ball?”
 A question I have often asked myself.
 After watching a few games at the Swing Into Spring tournament this weekend and listening to parents post game reactions (normally after a loss) I heard the following quote numerous times, “We lost that game because of Daddy Ball.”
 Maybe I am a little slow at times to figure things out, but either way, the light bulb in my head finally turned on and I realized what “Daddy Ball” is all about.
 Ah ha!
 We blame losses on coach’s kids.
 One of the coach’s kids makes an a couple errors and the manager stays with him or the manager’s son is pitching and can’t throw a strike and he leaves him in there and he walks the park.
 Manager’s son plays short stop the whole game and can’t … Read More »

 First Major League At Bat, May, 2001.
 PNC Park Pittsburgh, PA.
 Chuck Smith on the mound for the Marlins.
 1st pitch faseball 2B RCF.
 Welcome to the Big Leagues!!!

 In the playoff hunt in 1999.
 Must win game late in the season vs. Las Vegas.
 Remember the at bat like it was yesterday.
 John Sac was the closer for Vegas and he threw hard.
 We were down a run in the 9th and I was just trying to get ready on time so that I could get on base and start a game winning rally.
-I remember in my mind when I stride-separated, that I felt that I was so early and the ball took so long to get there.
-But as you will see on the video. … Read More »
+I remember in my mind when I stride-separated, that I felt that I was so early and the … Read More »